Hibernaculum (zoology): Snakes

 Unlike more solitary snapping turtles, snakes may either hibernate alone or in large aggregations of up to several thousand individuals of the same or different species.
 They use a wide variety of hibernacula, including: rock piles, debris-filled wells, caves, crevices, unused burrows made by other animals, and ant mounds.
 The common European viper has actually been observed using all of the hibernacula listed above.
 Most species seem to prefer finding an already-present suitable site rather than constructing one of their own, but they do expand upon present structures and may make their own burrows if there aren't any quality sites available.
 Pine snakes and the closely related Louisiana pine snakes are two of the most well-studied hibernating snake species, and share similar hibernacula characteristics.
 These species sometimes construct their own burrows, or use tunnels formed from the decay of tree roots or by gophers.
 The tunnels form complex networks, and have side chambers which each house one snake.

+A fossil specimen of the stem group-boa Hibernophis is known from the White River Formation of Wyoming, comprising 4 individuals preserved together in a hibernaculum.
+This indicates that the aggregating behavior of brumating snakes dates back to at least the Early Oligocene.